decorative image for blog on centos vs. fedora

 RHEL vs. Fedora

-Fedora is upstream from RHEL.
-Software is packaged and made available on Fedora, and tested by users.
-Since Fedora is a community project, it depends on users to file bug reports and even submit patches to fix problems, perhaps in the software itself, perhaps only in the packaging or installation.
-After a test period, the package may be included in a version of RHEL.
+Since Fedora is a community open source project, it depends on users to file bug reports and even submit patches to fix problems problems that may exist in the software itself or in the packaging or installation.
+After a test period, the package may be included in a version of RHEL, but not always.
 This generally means the next major version of RHEL, not the current major version.
+When a package is deemed unreliable, unsupportable, or undesirable for other reasons, it won’t be included in the RHEL release.

 Back to top